 It would be infeasible to annotate all 2048 units in the last convolutional layer.
 Instead, we select a subset of the units deemed most frequently `influential' to classification decisions.
 Given a classification decision for an image, we define the influence of a unit towards that decision as the unit's maximum activation score on that image multiplied by the weight of that unit for a given output class in the final fully connected layer.

-For each of the three classes, we selected the twenty most frequently influential units (60 total) and asked human experts to annotate them.
-For the normal tissue class, if the twenty units we selected were annotated, those annotations would account for 59.27\% of the per-image top eight units over all of the test set images.
-The corresponding amount for the benign class is 69.77\%, and for the malignant class is 75.82\%.
+We selected the twenty most frequently influential units for each of the three classes and asked human experts to annotate the resulting 60 units.
+For the normal tissue class, if the twenty units we selected were annotated, those annotations would account for 59.27\% of the per-image top eight units over all of the hold-out set images.
+The corresponding amount for the benign class is 69.77\% and for the malignant class is 75.82\%.

-We create visualizations for each individual unit by passing every image patch from all mammograms in our test set through our classification network.
+We create visualizations for each individual unit by passing every image patch from all mammograms in our hold-out set through our classification network.
 For each unit in the final convolutional layer, we record the unit's maximum activation value as well as the receptive field from the image patch that caused the measured activation.
 To visualize each unit (see Figs.~\ref{fig:survey} and~\ref{fig:vis_units}), we display the top activating image patches sorted by their activation score and further segmented by the binarized and upsampled response map of that unit.

 A radiologist and a medical physicist specializing in mammography annotated the 60 most frequently influential units we selected.
-We compare the named phenomena detected by these units to the BI-RADS lexicon~\cite{reporting1998data}.
+We compare the named phenomena detected by these units to the BI-RADS lexicon~\citep{reporting1998data}.
 The experts used the annotation interface shown in Fig.~\ref{fig:survey}.
 Our survey displays a table of dozens of the top scoring image patches for the unit being visualized.
 When the expert mouses over a given image patch, the mammogram that the patch came from is displayed on the right with the patch outlined in red.
 This gives the expert some additional context.
 From this unit preview, experts are able to formulate an initial hypothesis of what phenomena a unit detects.